MicahElliott/dunnit/README.md

 ## TODO

-- maybe package up as a homebrew service
 - add a couple utils to analyze/summarize the day, week, etc
 - throw away launchd and just go with daemonize
 - flexible scheduler to run on the hour instead of when started